PayingForward/web/doc/ErrorCodes/Web.md

     - app/Http/Controllers/Web/UserController.php

-2. User has deleted or blocked.
+2. The record has deleted or blocked.

-   When the use is exists with the username and set the status to deleted.
+   When the using record is deleted.

     - app/Http/Controllers/Web/UserController.php
+    - app/Http/Controllers/Web/FormController.php

 3. Password incorrect.